Is your website using an SSL certificate, change are coming to Google that will require you to have one or loose!!12/05/2017

 ALSO READ: Push Notification Basics Every Business Needs to Know

-Whether you’re a small business owner with a mobile app or a seasoned marketer, sending your first push notification can feel a bit like cannon-balling into a pool full of strangers.
-It’s scary and awkward and somewhat invasive.
+Whether you’re a small business owner with a mobile app or a seasoned marketer, sending your first push notification can feel like cannon-balling into a pool full of strangers.
+It’s scary and awkward, and somewhat invasive.
 Why?
 What are push notifications?

-Geofenced push notifications create virtual boundaries (or a “fence”) around a particular area, so only users who travel in and out of the fence for a specified period of time receive the message.
-You can customise the push notification’s fenced area and duration our platform, sending only to users who enter your chosen hot spots during the span of an hour, a day, a week, etc. This considerably lessens your odds of bugging people with irrelevant notifications.
-Say a frequent customer is on an out-of-state business trip—they probably won’t care about your half-off appetizers deal, so leave them out of it.
-Notify people who are most likely to take advantage: the ones nearby.
+Geofenced push notifications create virtual boundaries (or a “fence”) around a particular area, so only users who travel in and out of the fence receive the message for a specified time.
+You can customise the push notification’s fenced area and duration on our platform, sending only to users who enter your chosen hot spots during an hour, a day, a week, etc. This considerably lessens your odds of bugging people with irrelevant notifications.
+For example, say a frequent customer is on an out-of-state business trip—they probably won’t care about your half-off appetisers deal, so leave them out.
+Instead, notify people who are most likely to take advantage: the ones nearby.

-Hopefully we all agree that the wee hours of the morning should be push-free, but there’s a lot more to timing than just that.
-Since poorly planned push notifications can drive people away just as quickly as they arrived, it’s important to consider the lifestyle and habits of your average user.
-Studies show the best time to send push notifications is between noon and 5pm on weekdays.
-Mondays are best avoided, since the average smartphone user tends to be busiest at the start of the week, but Tuesday through Friday you’re golden.
+Hopefully, we all agree that the wee hours of the morning should be push-free, but there’s a lot more to timing than just that.
+Since poorly planned push notifications can drive people away just as quickly as they arrived, it’s essential to consider the lifestyle and habits of your average user.
+Studies show the best time to send push notifications is between noon and 5 pm on weekdays.
+Mondays are best avoided since the average smartphone user tends to be busiest at the start of the week, but Tuesday through Friday, you’re golden.
 Now, this only accounts for the average user.
 If your target demographic works weekends or odd hours, you’ll need to factor that in.
 The main takeaway?
-Send your push notifications when users have enough downtime to read them, but don’t disrupt their quiet hours.
+Send your push notifications when users have enough downtime to read them but don’t disrupt their quiet hours.

 Something remarkable about your small business drove users to download your app.
 Don’t forget that.
 Guiding your target audience to profitable decisions has never been easier with today’s technology, so USE IT.
 With push notifications, you’re already leagues above email marketing.
 According to research, push notifications see 50% higher open rates than emails—that’s nothing to sneeze at.
-Wield your power wisely.
-If users have invited you into their sacred mobile space, respect and appreciate your position.
+So wield your power wisely if users invite you into their sacred mobile space, respecting and appreciating your position.

 1. First, enter your push notification message at your Bizness Apps dashboard online.
 This is just a simple piece of text that will let users know you’ve got something to share.

-2. Then, choose the location you want to broadcast to (i.e. just your users in a particular neighborhood, or all your users throughout the entire world?)
+2. Then, choose the location you want to broadcast to (i.e. just your users in a particular neighbourhood or all your users throughout the entire world?)

 3. After choosing your location, you can select your offer template.
-We have a variety of professionally created, industry-specific images for you to pick from, as well as your choice of color scheme.
-This ability to customize offer templates is an advanced feature that we are very proud of, and that you simply won’t find anywhere else.
+We have a variety of professionally created, industry-specific images for you to pick from and your choice of colour scheme.
+This ability to customise offer templates is an advanced feature that we are very proud of and that you won’t find anywhere else.

 4. Lastly, type in your offer text, and then set a date and time for sending.
 Now, you’re all set.
 Your offer is looking good and ready to help you drive some business!

-Our push notifications also have a few extra features, just to sweeten the deal.
+Our push notifications also have a few extra features to sweeten the deal.

-You can 1) sync your Facebook and Twitter accounts to the system, so that pushed offers are simultaneously posted to your social media pages, 2) choose what devices you message will go to (e.g. only Android users, or only iPhone users), and 3) send offers that contain a link to a URL or a tab within your app.
+You can 1) sync your Facebook and Twitter accounts to the system, so that pushed offers are simultaneously posted to your social media pages, 2) choose what devices your message will go to (e.g. only Android users or only iPhone users), and 3) send offers that contain a link to a URL or a tab within your app.

-In short, our push notification system is one of the most advanced systems available, and it can be a major asset for boosting interaction with your users and increasing revenue.
+In short, our push notification system is one of the most advanced systems available, and it can be a significant asset for boosting interaction with your users and increasing revenue.